gitopsyd/project/README.md

 ## Introduction

-This project aims to abstract and implement common common problems found when dealing with git repositories used for storing configuration (GitOps)
+This project aims to abstract and implement common problems found when dealing with git repositories used for storing configuration (GitOps)

 These problems include: